 I. AIMS AND SCOPE

-Onkologija: a medical-scientific journal was established in 1997.
+Onkologija: a medical-scientific journal was established at the Institute of Oncology Ljubljana in 1997.
 It is published on a semi-annual basis (June, December).

 The journal publishes original scientific and review articles, clinical case presentations, and clinical guidelines written in the Slovene language.
 The titles, abstracts, and keywords are translated into English.
 The journal is a double-blind peer-reviewed.
 The journal uses the Open Journal Systems software (OJS) for editorial work and open-access publishing support.